mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 I press my finger into one of the holes.
 Deep and sharp.

 Something had slammed through the railing at the top of the stairs, midway down the hall.
-It bends unnaturally into the open air and the steps beneath it look rough, slick with smeared blood, and something else.
+It bends unnaturally in the open air and the steps beneath it look rough, slick with smeared blood, and something else.
 I try not to think about what as I tiptoe down.

 On the second floor, I peek left into the hallway and see a teacher in his fifties, his oxford shirt untucked, bare feet peeking beneath his khakis.
-He yanks on each door he walks past, but doesn’t see the silent shadow crawling on the ceiling above him, a mass of writhing muscle.
+He yanks on each door he walks past, but he doesn’t see the silent shadow crawling on the ceiling above him, a mass of writhing muscle.

 Long, whip-like legs fold down, bending at impossible angles.